Armed Forces Covenant Fund Trust

 • Evidence base: Strong data supporting need and proposed approach

-• Partnership working: Collaborative approaches often favored
+• Partnership working: Collaborative approaches often favoured

 • Sustainability planning: Clear plans for project continuation beyond funding period